-During his two decades with DU, Dr. Batt: helped establish the Institute for Wetland and Waterfowl Research; contributed to important work on mid-continent ducks, Arctic geese and northern habitats; supervised DU's initiatives in Latin America and Mexico; and helped lead DU's conservation administration and communication efforts.
+During his two decades with DU, Dr. Batt helped establish the Institute for Wetland and Waterfowl Research, contributed to important work on mid-continent ducks, Arctic geese and northern habitats, supervised DU's initiatives in Mexico and Latin America, and helped to lead DU's conservation administration and communication efforts.